The Aaron Burr Connection to 9/11

 Just as some Tory Brahmins were likely installed as dominant players in early Boston as agents of the East India Company, so to was Aaron Burr installed as the “boss” of New York, a feat accomplished by rallying the incoming immigrants into his tenements on the Lower East Side and capturing their political support.
 Much of Manhattan is owned by Trinity Church, which, apparently, was just an arm of British royalty, as well as haven and source of funding for the English spooks operating during the Revolutionary War.
 A lot of money laundering was accomplished through complex land deals involving the Church.
 If you want the ultimate tax shelter, just start your own church, and if you don’t believe me, just ask the Queen of England.

 Burr’s adventures in New York were all tied up with Trinity Church, although little was known of these activities until recently because Burr created some of the most complex cipher codes of his time and none of his correspondence could be understood until recently.
 At least, that’s what Dr. Alan J. Clark says.
 He wrote a fascinating book after cracking the codes.
 Clark is a Yale graduate and has all the markings of an Eastern Establishment insider.
 His book, however, didn’t make much of a splash and no film deal emerged.
 Although many writers have suspected Burr’s British connection, Clark was the first to assemble the forensic evidence.
 Burr was eventually put on trial for treason, but got acquitted.
-Had the prosecutors been able to decipher his correspondence, however, Burr likely would have been hung.
+Had the prosecutors been able to decipher his correspondence, however, Burr likely would have been hanged.

 There are many stories about the famous duel.
 While Burr represented the British concerns in North America, Hamilton seemed aligned with the Dutch side of Manhattan.
 Hamilton made comments at a dinner party that deeply offended Burr.
 Most of the witnesses refused to speak of this in any detail, likely because it involved an accusation of incest between Burr and his daughter, who’d become his co-conspirator and equal in cipher technologies.
 When Burr requested through channels that Hamilton needed to withdraw this slander, Hamilton reportedly replied he’d heard worse things about Burr, likely a reference to the widespread suspicion Burr was a British agent.